chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 * **Part 1.
 Gateway Endpoint - IAM Roles**.
 The EC2 instances will use an IAM Role with associated IAM policies which provide permissions to execute API calls against S3.
 [See IAM roles for EC2 instances for more information.](https://aws.amazon.com/blogs/aws/iam-roles-for-ec2-instances-simplified-secure-access-to-aws-service-apis-from-ec2/)
 * **Part 2.
 Gateway Endpoint - Route Tables**.
 Routes to the gateway endpoint are placed in the route tables for the private subnets only.
 API calls issued from the Cloud9 instance (on the public subnet) will use a route table without an entry that routes traffic to the S3 gateway endpoint.
 Consequently, traffic destined for S3 IP addresses that originates on the Cloud9 instance will exit the VPC via the Internet Gateway and traverse the Internet.
 API calls issued from the sales application and report engine E2 instances (on the private subnet) will use a route table entry that routes traffic to the gateway endpoint to access S3.
 * **Part 3.
 Gateway Endpoint – Gateway Endpoint Resource Policy**.
 You will use a gateway endpoint policy to restrict which S3 buckets can be accessed via the gateway.
-This will help prevent data being written into a bucket which has not been appropriately secured.
 * **Part 4.
 Gateway Endpoint – S3 Bucket Resource Policy**.
-You will use a resource policy (an S3 bucket policy) to require all data written to the S3 bucket is encrypted at rest using Advanced Encryption Standard 256-bit encryption (AES256).
-We will also use the S3 bucket policy to require that all s3:PutObject API calls (used to write data) occur via the Gateway VPC Endpoint.
+You will use a resource policy (an S3 bucket policy) to require  that all s3:PutObject API calls (used to write data) occur via the Gateway VPC Endpoint.
 This will ensure that the data written to this bucket occurs across a private network segment.
-We will also restrict access to the bucket to a limited set of IAM Principals based on attributes.

 ## Part 1: Gateway Endpoint - IAM Roles